 Fair Trade University

-The Anteatery, Pippin Commons, Zot N Go P.O.D.
+The Anteatery, Brandywine, Zot N Go, P.O.D.
 Market, and the Bren Events Center, including concessions, are all Zero Waste facilities that compost and recycle at least 90% of their materials!
 All service-ware is reusable in the dining commons, including cups, plates, and utensils.
 Additionally, recycling bins are available at all retail dining locations to dispose of your recyclable items, such as glass and plastic bottles.
 These efforts ensure that we minimize our footprint on the environment while also maximizing global sustainability.

 We also practice post-consumer waste diversion at Phoenix Food Court, West Food Court, East Food Court, and BC's Cavern Food Court.
-Starting in Fall 2018, we introduced new recycling bins in West Food Court (pictured above).
+Beginning in Fall 2018, we introduced new recycling bins in West and East Food Court (pictured above).
 In traditional recycling bins, liquids and ice can contaminate paper products and render them non-recyclable.
 These new bins allow guests to pour their liquids and ice down the first compartment and disposing their cup, lid, and other clean plastics and paper in the other.
-Starting February 2019, these bins will be available in East Food Court.
 If you're ever unsure where your waste goes when you dine at any of these locations, just look for our helpful signs.
 All the items on these signs come directly from the respective food court to make it easier for you to see what goes where and help contribute to the goal of reaching Zero Waste.

 Dining proudly serves 100% cage-free eggs.
 Organic eggs are produced from free-range hens with no hormone or antibiotic treatment, as defined by the United States Department of Agriculture (USDA).
 These hens are allowed to roam freely outside a poultry barn, rather than housed in battery cages.
 The Humane Society of the United States supports free-range treatment of hens as it allows them to partake in natural activities, such as scratching and dust bathing as needed.
 In addition, organic egg farming contributes to sustainable dining practices by producing less environmental pollution than battery-cage farming.